uber-go/guide/style.md

 - Does the caller need to match the error so that they can handle it?
-  If yes, we must support the [`errors.Is`] and [`errors.As`] functions by exporting an error variable or type.
+  If yes, we must support the [`errors.Is`] and [`errors.As`] functions by declaring a top-level error variable or a custom type.
 - Is the error message a static string, or is it a dynamic string that requires contextual information?
   For the former, we can use [`errors.New`], but for the latter we must